 The new Companies Law issued through Royal Decree number M/132 on 1/12/1443H (corresponding to June 30, 2022) (hereinafter referred as "the Law") came into force on 26/6/1444H (corresponding to January 19, 2023).
 For most provisions of the Law, full compliance should take place not later than two years from 26/6/1444H (corresponding to January 19, 2023).
-The company is in process of amending the Articles of Association / By-Laws for any changes to align the Articles to the provisions of the Law.
-Consequently, the Company shall present the amended Articles of Association / By-Laws to the shareholders in their Extraordinary / General Assembly meeting for their ratification.
+The Company has amended the By-Laws for changes to align the Articles to the provisions of the Law.
+The shareholders approved the amended By-Laws in the Extraordinary General Assembly meeting.